 Ideals and goals—other than profit—form the bedrock of nonprofit organizations.
 They may serve the public interest or exist in private sectors.
 If you plan to raise funds from the public, you may have to register with the Charities Program of Washington Secretary of State.

 Limited Liability Partnerships

-How much does it cost to register a business in Washington?
+How much does it cost to register a business in Washington state?

 It costs around $280.00 to register a business in Washington and less if you do not expedite or if you're registering a nonprofit organization.

-What permits do I need to start a business in Washington?
+What permits do I need when starting a business in Washington state?

 You can visit the Washington State Department of Licensing to see if your business requires a license.

 Is Washington a good place to start a business?

 Yes, Washington is well-placed, has great tax incentive programs, a talented workforce, and low-cost energy, making it the ideal place to start your new business.